UFC 244: Masvidal vs. Diaz | Event Profile, Full Results & Legacy

 How did Masvidal vs. Diaz end at UFC 244?

-Masvidal vs. Diaz ended by TKO (doctor stoppage) after the cageside physician halted the fight at the end of round three due to a cut above Diaz’s left eye.
+Masvidal vs. Diaz ended by TKO (doctor stoppage) after the cageside physician halted the fight at the end of round three due to a cut above Diaz's eye.
 Diaz contested the stoppage but Masvidal was winning the fight on all scorecards at the time of the stoppage.

 Who presented the BMF belt to Masvidal at UFC 244?